lmenou/qfunleashed.nvim/README.md

 my hieroglyphs), I would be happy to discuss !

 If you feel brave or helpful, code review are more than welcome too !

+*Note*: This plugin should work properly on a Unix like system, but I would love to have feedback from eventual Windows users.

 ## License :bookmark:
 This plugin is licensed under Apache 2.0 (same as Neovim).
 See the